 Nixing means putting an end to or cancelling something.
 Do you find it hard to say "no"?
 Are you spreading yourself too thin at work or at home?
-Are you taking on too much logistical, financial, or emotional baggage?
+Are you taking on too much administrative, logistical, financial, or emotional baggage?

 I won't dance around it: do you maybe, just maybe, need help?
 Have you considered therapy but are avoiding it?
-Have friends and loved ones gently suggested it?
+Have friends and loved ones suggested it?
 Most healthy, wonderful, smart and accomplished people I know who have gone to therapy have said it was like a weight was lifted off their shoulders... so, if you're suffering in private, do you think maybe you don't deserve the same love and care that we all do?
-(Hint: you deserve the very exact same love and care, as anyone else!).
-Or maybe you think meditation, therapy, coaching, or mentorship are for weaklings (most of my strongest, most successful clients would disagree).
+(Hint: you deserve the very exact same love, and care, as anyone and everyone!).
+Or maybe you think meditation, therapy, coaching, or mentorship are for weaklings.
+Trust me: if you think that you're better than anyone else, I can have you crying in 5 minutes wielding just my words (and my genuine kindness).
+(FYI, I don't make my clients cry, but that's because they all know they are not better than anyone else).

-I often work with seasoned professionals (Senior Directors, VPs, CEO's, etc.) who are already operating at a high level, but they want to go further...
-They don't want to quit their job or seek greener pastures, but they want to become more effective, empathetic, and thoughtful leaders.
+I often work with seasoned professionals (Senior Directors, VPs, CEO's, etc.) who are already operating at a high level, but they want to go further... they don't want to quit their job or seek green pastures, but they want to become more effective, empathetic, and thoughtful leaders.